kirakiray/o-book/docs/en/docs/add-analysis.md

 </book-tool>
 ```

-Once you have added the analytics code, please repack the project.
-The analytics code will be inserted into the header of all pages so that you can easily track and analyze the visitor data of your website.
+Once you have added the analytics code, please repackage the project.
+The analytics code will be inserted at the header of all pages so you can easily track and analyze the visitor data of your website.